Jwonsever/json_flame/README.md

 # About

 This tool takes an input JSON, generates an out.json file with the performance data, then starts a local express node app to visualize the data using D3 using d3-flame-graph.
+The performance information is a breakdown of the raw size of the JSON object and subobjects.
+A few simple examples are in the `test.js` file.
+The images below were made from `generated.json`.

 Without any optional parameters, you will see every composite object.
 Unfortunately, that output often is impossible to read: